williamjiang26/small-business-software/README.md

 ## The Problem
 Managing a business is difficult.
-There are a lot of parts to running a successful business, from operations to finances to sales.
-It is difficult to manage each department and determine what are success metrics for each.
-Additionally there are repetitive processes to fulfilling each customer order where attention to detail and organization is crucial.
+There are many parts to running a successful business from operations to finances and sales and what success looks like in each part is different.
+There is a lot of context switching and figuring out the what the problems and bottlenecks are in a business.
+Some businesses operate like a bottled mess and dont know where to start.
+There are lots of repetitive processes for each customer order and remembering all the details about each order as well as updates throughout the fulfillment is difficult.

 ## Jobs to be done
-organize products in inventory, product location, types and sizes, stock levels, re-stocking info update customer order details, track customer orders identify our margins, month to month sales, revenue and profitability, costs
+organize products in inventory, product location, types and sizes, stock levels, re-stocking info update customer order details, track status of customer orders, store customer info

 ## Product Solution
-a organization tool to manage every aspect of your business
+a tool to manage the fulfillment of orders in a small business

-AI features 5. invoice generation and data population (OCR) 6. low stock notification 7. customer pre and after sales support agent
-## Engineering Roadmap
+## Engineering Roadmap]

-1. store, edit, delete inventory products, orders and customer info
-2. design cards and detail pages
-3. store, edit and delete secondary products in details page
-4. add ui components for visualization, ui design
+crud for inventory products => improve UI for inventory managment => crud customer orders => improve UI for customer order and case manaement

-## Current Todo:
+## Currently:
+Crud for inventory products